lip6/coriolis/documentation/content/pages/users-guide/ViewerTools.rst

 Any script given on the command line will be run immediatly *after* the initializations and *before* any other argument is processed.

-For more explanation on Python scripts see :ref:`Python Interface to Coriolis`.
+For more explanation on Python scripts see `Python Interface to Coriolis`.

 Printing & Snapshots